Geometric formulation of $k$-essence and late-time acceleration: Geometric foundations of nonmetricity

 We adopt the convention where the Riemann tensor is defined by

 Using the decomposition of the connection, the Riemann tensor can be expressed as

-where $\overset{\circ}{R} \tensor{}{^\rho _\mu _\nu _\sigma}$ is the Riemann tensor of the Levi-Civita connection.
+where $\overset{\circ}{R} \tensor{}{^\mu _\nu _\rho _\sigma}$ is the Riemann tensor of the Levi-Civita connection.
 The Ricci tensor and Ricci scalar are then obtained by contraction,

-In this paper, we consider a symmetric affine connection with a novel form of vectorial nonmetricity given by\footnote{Surprisingly, to the best of our knowledge, this form of nonmetricity has only appeared once before in the literature \cite{Iosifidis:2018jwu}.
-The corresponding geometric quantities, such as distortion, dilation, shear and curvature tensors, have not been studied before.}
+In this paper, we consider a symmetric affine connection with a novel form of vectorial nonmetricity given by\footnote{Surprisingly, to the best of our knowledge, this form of nonmetricity has rarely appeared before in the literature \cite{Iosifidis:2018jwu,Iosifidis:2020gth,Andrei:2024vvy}.
+The corresponding geometric quantities, such as distortion, dilation, shear and curvature tensors, have not been studied before for this nonmetricity.}

+where $\pi_{\mu}$ are the components of a one-form and $c_1$, $c_2$, $c_3$ are constants.
+The specific form of this type of nonmetricity can be motivated by comparing with previous works on cosmological hypermomentum, where a completely analogous $Q_{\mu \nu \lambda}$ appears on FLRW backgrounds \cite{Iosifidis:2020gth,Andrei:2024vvy}.
+Moreover, the physical role of these $c_2$ and $c_3$ terms will become clear when we study the cosmologies of these models.

-where $\pi_{\mu}$ is a one-form and $c_1$, $c_2$, $c_3$ are constants.
-Additionally, if the one-form $\pi_{\mu}$ is locally the gradient of a smooth function, i.e. $\pi_{\mu}=\partial_{\mu} \phi$, the nonmetricity is said to be \textit{integrable}.
+Additionally, if the components of the one-form $\pi_{\mu}$ are locally the gradient of a smooth function, i.e. $\pi_{\mu}=\partial_{\mu} \phi$, the nonmetricity is said to be \textit{integrable}.
 The first $c_1$ term appears in the standard Weyl geometries \cite{Weyl:1918ib}, while the $c_2$ terms can be found in the previously discussed works on vectorial distortion \cite{aringazin1991matter,BeltranJimenez:2015pnp}.
 Notably, the completely symmetric $c_3$ has rarely been studied in physics, with its mathematical interpretation discussed in detail in Appendix \ref{appendix_coofree}.
-It also fits nicely with the recent works on cosmological hypermomentum, where a completely analogous term appears on FLRW backgrounds \cite{Iosifidis:2020gth,Andrei:2024vvy}.